-Târgu Mureș Travel Guide
+Târgu Mureș City

-City City in Mureș County, Romania
+City in Mureș County, Romania

 Art Nouveau facades and the baroque Palace of Culture mark Târgu Mureș; visitors come for Hungarian-Szekler festivals, theatre and nearby Transylvanian hills.

-Why Visit Târgu Mureș? #
+Why Visit Târgu Mureș?#

 Set in Transylvania where Romanian and Hungarian traditions meet, Târgu Mureș rewards visitors with elegant Art Nouveau facades and a strong performing-arts scene.
 The Palace of Culture anchors the cityscape and the riverside promenade leads to intimate cafés and seasonal folk festivals.
 Architecture, bilingual menus and a lively local theater culture make it a refined stop for those interested in Central European history and mixed culinary influences.